jakeread/realtime-filament-width-measurement-and-correction/README.md

 ## References

+I discussed these topics during my thesis proposal *on December 12th, 2024* which is included here as a [PDF](assets/jake-read-mit-thesis-proposal.pdf) and available from MIT archives on request.
+Slides for the proposal are public [here](https://jakeread.github.io/slides/2024-12_proposal/2024-12_proposal.html) and the proposal site is public [here](https://jakeread.github.io/thesis-proposal/)

 > Kazmer, David O., Austin R. Colon, Amy M. Peterson, and Sun Kyoung Kim.
 2021.
 “Concurrent Characterization of Compressibility and Viscosity in Extrusion-Based Additive Manufacturing of Acrylonitrile Butadiene Styrene with Fault Diagnoses.”
 Additive Manufacturing 46 (October): 102106. https://doi.org/10.1016/j.addma.2021.102106.

 > Wu, Pinyi.
 2024.
 “Modeling and Feedforward Deposition Control in Fused Filament Fabrication.”